goncalomb/p3js/README.md

     * Implement Web Worker API (simulator/cpu) to take advantage of multiple threads (maybe?), make some performance tests first;
 * **Web Simulator** (src/p3js-web/\*):
     * Modularize the code;
-    * Remove Internet dependency when running locally (by creating script to download the required .css and .js files);
     * Create UI for the disassembler and breakpoints (requires API code first);
     * Create UI to allow custom instructions (requires API code first);
 * **Local Assembler** (p3as.js):